Skip to content

 Quilt Block

 The first quilt block I saw for Connecticut was a star quilt block that while beautiful, it was too much for a state with a 2″ x 4″ block.
 I knew we needed to do something else.
-So instead of using the whole star, we’ll make just one arm of it for the Quarter Millennial Quilt, trimmed to the correct size.
+So instead of using the whole star, for the Connecticut block we’ll make just one arm of it for the Quarter Millennial Quilt, trimmed to the correct size.
 This block can be placed vertically or horizontally in the quilt, so if you’re using directional fabric, keep that in mind.

 Quilt Shops